2711 N. Duke Street Durham, NC 27704 map

 If a problem does develop, we will offer you all treatment options and work with you to determine the best treatment plan and most compassionate approach for your child.

-Dr. Martha Ann Keels is from Morganton, North Carolina.
+Dr. Martha Ann Keels grew up in the foothills of North Carolina in Morganton.
+Every time she goes home to visit family, she gets sentimental about the view of Grandfather Mountain and Blowing Rock.
 She graduated from Duke University with a B.A. in Chemistry.
-After graduating from the University of North Carolina at Chapel Hill School of Dentistry, she continued on to complete three years of specialty training in pediatric dentistry at UNC.
-During her residency, Dr. Keels received the Dentist-Scientist Award from the NIH which allowed her to complete a PhD in epidemiology – with a focus on the etiology of craniofacial birth defects.
+After graduating from the University of North Carolina at Chapel Hill School of Dentistry with a DDS, she continued on to complete specialty training at UNC with a certificate in Pediatric Dentistry.
+During her residency, Dr. Keels received the prestigious Dentist-Scientist Award from the NIH, which allowed her to complete a PhD in epidemiology – with a focus on the causes of craniofacial birth defects.

 Our Office Photos